-The extinction of the Religious Orders was one of the significant episodes in the History of Portugal and consequently in the History of Lisbon.
+The extinction of the Religious Orders in 1834 was one of the significant episodes in the History of Portugal and consequently in the History of Lisbon.
 A determining factor in the destiny of the cultural and patrimonial panorama, over the 19th and 20th century.
 Many of our posts mention this event and this article in particular helps the reader to have a better understanding of its impact.

 The beginning of the 19th century was marked by a long and bloody civil war (1828-1834) that, with the victory of the liberal faction, was followed by a period of profound restructure in the social political organisation of the State.

 In this context, the assets of the Church, the Royal Family and the Crown were incorporated into the Public Treasury.
 It was intended to extinguish interests and powers installed, expropriating and redistributing through the sale, these movable and immovable property.

 These practices also took place in France and Spain, where the concepts of Enlightenment and Liberalism came from, and that have ceased the old structure of the Old Regime.